janjaapmeijer/lysmarine_gen/README.md

 - flash BBN OS image to NVME with (make sure to remove PIN **23** and **25** before flashing):

         sudo dd if=~/lysmaine-bbn-lite-bookworm_*-armbian-arm64.img.xz of=/dev/nvme0n1 bs=1M

+- shutdown
+- remove microSD
+- BBN OS should run from the NVME now

 ## License